sydniekay/sydniekay/README.md

 - 👋 Hi, I’m @sydniekay
-- 👀 I love dogs, plants, Animal Crossing, 3D printing, and art.
+- 👀 I love dogs, plants, video games, 3D printing, and art.
-- 🌱 I’m currently studying 3D Modeling and Game Development at Utah Valley University
+- 🌱 Currently preparing for a web dev bootcamp.
 - 🎨 Check out my ArtStation profile to see the cool stuff: https://www.artstation.com/sydniekay
 - 📫 You can reach me at sydnie.kaylene@gmail.com